phcarvalho/EventPlanner/README.md

 This is a Event Planner to manage the Institute's volunteers who want to help at the application of the games in schools.
 The necessity of this planner comes from the rising number of people wanting to help.
-The idea is to create a system to control and give opportunity so everyone have a change to contribute.

 In the actual scenario, people will send a message to the Institute every time a event is schedule and the Institute will select this volunteers by the order